GarfieldZHU/Aloha.zone.io/TypeScript/type_system.md

 ### Type Utilities

-TypeScript allows calculate type and define some type infer to generate types from existing types.
+TypeScript allows builds new types from old ones and define some type infer to generate types from existing types.

+It is a typical feature called [Type Constructor](https://en.wikipedia.org/wiki/Type_constructor) in [type theory](https://en.wikipedia.org/wiki/Type_theory).

-It is really useful to use such type utilities to build more strong and reliable types.
+Type constructors are really useful to use such type utilities to build more strong and reliable types.

 #### Built-in utilities types